 \section{Conclusion}

-In this work, we introduced \tool{}, a privacy-preserving algorithm to perform a distributed hyperparameter search. \tool{} is designed to find a compromise among clients that minimizes the loss of a learning task locally as much as possible.
-The core idea is to evaluate hyperparameters locally on each client’s private data set and let each client be part of a distributed voting protocol with $\numlocaltops$ votes per client.
+In this work, we introduced \tool{}, a privacy-preserving algorithm to perform a federated hyperparameter search. \tool{} is designed to find a compromise among clients that minimizes the loss of a learning task locally as much as possible.
+The core idea is to evaluate hyperparameters locally on each client’s private data and let each client be part of a federated voting protocol with $\numlocaltops$ votes per client.
 Then, the hyperparameter with the most votes is chosen for the learning task.
 The aggregation of local votes is implemented using a secure summation protocol such that the server only sees the aggregated votes per hyperparameter.
-Each client adds a small amount of noise locally to their private voting vector such that in sum the noise suffices to preserve differential privacy.
+Each client adds a small amount of noise to their private voting vector locally such that, in sum, the noise suffices to preserve differential privacy.

-Compared to previous work, \tool{} does not rely on a trusted server, is not tailored to specific learning tasks, and scales well to many clients even for small privacy budgets.
-In addition, we formally quantify the probability of \tool{} to output a good hyperparameter.
-This probability goes exponentially to $1$ with a growing gap between votes for good and for bad hyperparameters.
+Compared to previous work, \tool{} is agnostic to the specific learning task, preserves the strong notion of client-level differential privacy and its privacy guarantees are independent of the total number of hyperparameters.
+In addition, we formally quantify the probability that \tool{} outputs a good hyperparameter.
+This probability converges exponentially to $1$ with a growing gap between votes for good and for bad hyperparameters.
 We implemented \tool{} in the popular federated learning framework Flower and evaluated it on three benchmark data sets.
 The results from a simulation and on the data sets demonstrate the high degree of utility that \tool{} is able to uphold even for small privacy budgets, and in iid as well as non-iid scenarios.